nathansmerrill/alarm/README.md

 # Dimmer Alarm
-A light dimming alarm based on a arduino nano
+A dimming alarm clock built into the wall